 SCOPE

-This policy applies to all Lalor Living and Learning Centre people - existing and prospective staff, volunteers, committee members, office bearers and any member who as a volunteer, is involved in or wishes to be involved in providing services to our clients.
+This policy applies to all insert org name people - existing and prospective staff, volunteers, committee members, office bearers and any member who as a volunteer, is involved in or wishes to be involved in providing services to our clients.

 POLICY STATEMENT

-The Centre has a commitment to protect and not place at unreasonable risk, vulnerable people, members of the communities we serve, our Centre workforce and anyone who enters our workplace.
+The Centre/House has a commitment to protect and not place at unreasonable risk, vulnerable people, members of the communities we serve, our Centre/House workforce and anyone who enters our workplace.

-All Centre employees are in the scope of this policy and must undertake a National Criminal Check and a Working with Children Police Check prior to commencement and prior to every expiry date thereafter.
+All Centre/House employees are in the scope of this policy and must undertake a National Criminal Check and a Working with Children Police Check prior to commencement and prior to every expiry date thereafter.

-They must also inform the Executive Officer (EO) or Administration Officer, if during their employment or placement with the Centre, they are charged with, or convicted of any criminal offence which is or reasonably may be regarded by the Centre as relevant to their position, or to the inherent requirements of their position.
+They must also inform the Manager/Coordinator or Administration Officer, if during their employment or placement with the Centre/House, they are charged with, or convicted of any criminal offence which is or reasonably may be regarded by the Centre/House as relevant to their position, or to the inherent requirements of their position.

-In conducting a police check, our organisation demonstrates due diligence, equity and fairness in its selection and appointment of existing and prospective Lalor Living and Learning Centre people.
-The Centre obtains all Criminal History records using an accredited CrimCheck agency, approved to access the CrimCheck National Police Checking (and tracking) Service.
+In conducting a police check, our organisation demonstrates due diligence, equity and fairness in its selection and appointment of existing and prospective insert org name people.
+The Centre/House obtains all Criminal History records using an accredited CrimCheck agency, approved to access the CrimCheck National Police Checking (and tracking) Service.

-The Centre will not accept previous police checks, however, where an applicant has not resided in Australia or has recently arrived in Australia, the Centre will request the applicant to provide an international police clearance, or other suitable records/documentation.
+The Centre/House will not accept previous police checks, however, where an applicant has not resided in Australia or has recently arrived in Australia, the Centre will request the applicant to provide an international police clearance, or other suitable records/documentation.

-In conducting police checks, including Working with Children Checks, the Centre will always comply with:
+In conducting police checks, including Working with Children Checks, the Centre/House will always comply with:

 all relevant legislation of the State and Commonwealth